 You may be eligible to enroll in medical continuation coverage if you are

-*If enrolled in medical continuation coverage under the PPO, your deductible(s) and medical out-of-pocket maximum for 2023 are based on the salary range of $58,270 to $63,024.
+*If enrolled in medical continuation coverage under the PPO, your deductible(s) and medical out-of-pocket maximum are based on the salary range of $58,270 to $63,024.

-How long you may continue coverage depends on why your current medical coverage is ending and whether you meet the Rule of 70, as shown on the Medical continuation eligibility and duration chart.
+How long you may continue coverage depends on why your current medical coverage is ending, as shown on the Medical continuation eligibility and duration chart.
 Typically, medical continuation coverage for terminated members lasts up to 18 months.
 Children who lose their eligibility at age 26 (or later, if disabled) may elect medical continuation coverage for up to 36 months.

 If you are a pastor or graduated seminary student on transitional participation status, you may continue medical benefits for an additional 18 months after you reach your maximum eligibility for transitional participation coverage by enrolling in medical continuation coverage.
 If you enroll in medical continuation coverage first, you will not be eligible for transitional participation coverage.